What is amortization & why is it important for businesses

 Use of amortization in different types of loans

 Amortization is used in various loans, including mortgages, auto loans, and student loans.
-Each type of loan follows an amortization schedule that outlines the payment structure over the loan term, helping borrowers manage their repayments and understand their financial commitments.
+Each type of loan follows an schedule that outlines the payment structure over the loan term, helping borrowers manage their repayments and understand their financial commitments.

 Key takeaways